 Trends and Future Outlook

-Roadshows are evolving alongside digital tools and shifting expectations:
+Roadshows are evolving with digital tools and changing expectations:

 Hybrid roadshows: combining in-person stops with live-streamed participation.